Skip to main content

 Varenicline (Chantix)

-• It reduces the symptoms of nicotine withdrawal.
+• Reduces the symptoms of nicotine withdrawal

-You typically start taking varenicline (a pill) about a month to a week before your Quit Day.
-Take it after meals, with a full glass of water.
+Take it after meals, with food or a full glass of water.
 The daily dose increases over the first 8 days you take it.
 If you have problems with the higher doses, a lower dose may be used while you try to quit.

 Typically, varenicline is given for 12 weeks, but people who quit during that time may get another 12 weeks of treatment to boost their chances of staying off tobacco.
 It’s important to keep up with other support systems during this time and for at least a few months after quitting.